Medeni Berk: Career and activities

-Following his graduation Berk worked as an inspector at the state-owned Ziraat Bank where he also served as general director.
+Following his graduation, Berk worked as an inspector at the state-owned Ziraat Bank where he also served as general director.
 He became the general director of a cooperation, Tariş, in 1950.
 Next year, he was appointed general director of another state-owned finance institution, Turkish Real Estate Credit Bank.

 Berk's political career began in 1957 when he was elected as a deputy from Niğde for the ruling Democrat Party in the by-elections.
 He was part of the progressive group within the party along with President Celâl Bayar and Refik Koraltan.
 Berk was appointed minister of public works in 1957 which he held until 1959.
 Next, he was named as the minister of state and deputy prime minister in 1959 and was in office until 27 May 1960 when the Menderes government was overthrown through a military coup.

 Berk was very influential in the resignation of Vehbi Koç, a leading businessman, from the Republican People's Party.
 In January 1959 while serving as minister of public work Berk told Koç that if he would not join the Democrat Party, it would be very difficult for him to take out a loan from the state banks.
 Koç left the Republican People's Party on 10 March 1960, but did not join the Democrat Party.

-Berk was one of the Democrat Party politicians who served as the president of Fenerbahçe S.K. during the rule of the Democratic Party from 1950 to 1960.
-His term was between 1959 and 27 May 1960.
+Berk was one of the Democrat Party politicians who served as the president of Fenerbahçe S.K. between 1959 and 27 May 1960, during the rule of the Democratic Party from 1950 to 1960.